 Here’s another paper in case you want to get extra nerdy about protein synthesis.

 I also recommend that when you create your caloric surplus, you do it ONLY on the days you workout.
-So if you are working out 3 days per week, you would ideally be eating 100-300 calories above your maintenance intake.
+So if you are working out three days per week, you would ideally be eating 100-300 calories above your maintenance intake.
 You can use our calorie intake calculator to determine a good starting point.

 So if you want to build your booty, you should ideally be eating enough protein to support muscle gains.
 If you’re wondering how much protein to be eating on a daily basis, I recommend around 1 gram per pound of body weight.